stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

   the `required` property is ignored.
-- `examples`: a list of examples using your channel; this provides both documentation for the user (they will be provided by `help <global-name>`) and training data for the system; so you should strive to provide as many examples and as many paraphrases as possible; note that if there are multiple paraphrases for the same functionality, only the first one will be be shown in help.
+- `examples`: a list of examples using your channel; this provides both documentation for the user (they will be provided by `help <global-name>`) and training data for the system; only the first one will be be shown in help if there are multiple paraphrases for the same functionality, but every example will help Sabrina to understand users command better,
+  so you should strive to provide as many examples and as many paraphrases as possible; the parameters is represented as `$<arg name>`, which will be shown as underscore in help.

 If you don't give your device a global name, the natural language annotations are ignored, and you will inherit those of the generic type.